x Gasteraloe ‘Twilight Zone

 I really enjoyed growing the x Gasteraloe ‘Twilight Zone’ but I am not sure about the leaves turning brown.
 It appears almost like the plant is sick.

-I really liked the Aloe x ‘Twilight Zone’ but unfortunately I gave it up with most of my plants shortly after the above photo was taken.
-Now I am rebuilding my collection and hopefully I will run across another one someday.
+I really liked the x Gasteraloe ‘Twilight Zone’ but unfortunately I gave it up with most of my plants shortly after the above photo was taken.
+Now I am rebuilding my collection and hopefully, I will run across another one someday.
 They are available online, but I prefer to buy most of my plants in person.